-Praised for her “voluptuous tonal hues” and “nuanced phrasing” by the South Florida Classical review, Anastasia Parker joined the San Antonio Symphony in the fall of 2011.
-Since then she has enjoyed performing with Camerata San Antonio as well as coaching students in the CASA String Quartet Seminar, the Youth Orchestras of San Antonio and Trinity University’s Symphony Orchestra.
+Praised for her “voluptuous tonal hues” and “nuanced phrasing” by the South Florida Classical review, Anastasia Parker joined the San Antonio Symphony in the fall of 2011 and is currently acting as Assistant Concertmaster.
+Since relocating here she has enjoyed performing with Camerata San Antonio and the Alamo Baroque Festival as well as coaching students in the CASA String Quartet Seminar, the Youth Orchestras of San Antonio and various public school classrooms.
 Prior to her appointment with the symphony, she was a fellow at the New World Symphony in Miami Beach, FL.

 Anastasia has recorded and toured with the Pittsburgh Symphony, taking her across Europe and Asia.
 She was a member of the tango ensemble, Tangueros De Ley, which allowed her to follow her passion for tango to Argentina in the summer of 2009.
 There she performed and taught classically, while immersed in the milongas and Pugliese-inspired bands of Buenos Aires.
 Anastasia also enjoys contemporary music, and aside from Piazzolla projects, she has appeared as a soloist playing David Stock’s “The Philosopher’s Stone” and a staged version of William Bolcom’s “Orphée Serenade.”